ASPIRE (After-School Program Intervention and Resiliency Education®)

 health needs in a structured treatment environment.

-Patients attend the program Monday through Thursday from 4:00pm to 7:00pm.
+Patients attend the program Monday, Tuesday, Thursday 4 p.m. to 7 p.m.

 Group therapy provides many distinct benefits that may not be achieved